 The investment should not have any Red Flags (RFs) related to environmental or social controversies; the Red Flag Analysis also requires consideration of principal adverse impacts (PAI).
-The investment must be Compliant in the controversy (norms-based) and the sector-based screening.
+The investment must not be assessed as Non-Compliant in the controversy (norms-based) screening and assessed as compliant in the sector-based screening.